Infinium-8/infinium-docs/docs/use/wallets/managing-wallets.md

 ### Wallet details

-Each Zano wallet can be identified by a custom name assigned on creation.
+Each Infinium wallet can be identified by a custom name assigned on creation.
 This name can be edited in `Details` section anytime.
 Information about wallet file location and it's seed phrase available here as well.
 Note that you can copy the seed phrase by clicking right mouse button over it and choosing `COPY` from the context menu.

-You can remove a wallet from the Zano app by clicking `Close wallet` in the same section.
+You can remove a wallet from the Infinium app by clicking `Close wallet` in the same section.
 Note that wallet file will remain unaffected and you can import it again anytime if necessary.

 ![alt wallet-details](../../../static/img/use/managing-wallets/wallet-details.png "wallet-details")_<figcaption style={{textAlign: "center" }} >Wallet details</figcaption>_